YetOpen/certbot-zimbra/README.md

 ```
 so that it will deploy the certificate in Zimbra.

-Set up renewal as above, but without `--pre-hook`.
+Set up renewal hooks as above, but without `--pre-hook`.

 # Troubleshooting